Rutu136/Comp4050-Project-Management/SRS.md

 #### 3.2.5.3 Hardware Interfaces
 - The system should be capable of handling voice data efficiently and ensuring clear audio transmission during calls, considering the hardware capabilities of user devices.
+- The system should be compatible with various hardware components, including microphones, speakers, and headsets, to facilitate voice communication.

 #### 3.2.5.4 Communication Interfaces
 - The system shall utilize VoIP (Voice over Internet Protocol) technologies to facilitate virtual phone calls.